 In other words, our minds are always all over the place.
 And we find it hard to concentrate.
 Especially on a difficult subject since our minds tend to wander a great deal.

-By utilising a mind map, it helps to makes sense of our cluttered thought process and turn it in to something that is understandable
+By utilising a mind map, it helps to makes sense of our cluttered thought process and turn it in to something that is understandable and rel

 Interviews can be a daunting experience.
 The feeling of walking into an interview room and being greeted by one or two (maybe three) interviewers is extremely intimidating.
 After all, these people stand in the way of the job you want.

 Some people feel at ease going to interviews.
 But a majority of us, get a little anxious.
 And I can totally understand how you feel.

 Thankfully, this blog post aims to share a step-by-step process in helping you prepare for that all-important interview.

 When getting an invite for an interview, you need to know the company inside-out.

 You can familiarise yourself with the company by visiting their website.
 Find out what the company's aims and goals are and become attuned to their beliefs.
 Also, loo

 It is difficult to be a proactive job seeker when it feels like there aren't many jobs going around.
 You browse through popular job listing sites like Indeed, Total Jobs and Reed.
 And even though you see loads of vacancies on these sites, the one that you're looking for is quite scarce.